agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 **Question #2.
 If some MLST are unresolved, explain why for one sample.**

-**Question #3.
+**Problem #1.
 Based on your answer to Question #1 and #2 above, is there any evidence that this is not a single source outbreak of *Salmonella*?
 Explain.**

 Examine your RAxML results in Forester or another tree viewing program.
 Midpoint root the tree and order subtrees to answer the following questions.

-**Question #4.
+**Question #3.
 How many positions in the genome of *Salmonella enterica* are being used to generate the phylogenetic tree?**

-**Question #5.
+**Question #4.
 Do the various strain labels assigned by k-mers form monophyletic clades with strong bootstrap support?
 If not, why do you think this is the case?
 You can ignore the small number of samples that were not assigned to a specific strain.**

-**Question #6.
+**Question #5.
 Given that the reference sequence NC_011294 may be very closely related to the Ontario strains but all other reference sequences are from different MLSTs and outbreaks, is there any evidence that the Ontario samples do not reflect a single source outbreak of *Salmonella*?
 Think carefully about the bootstrap values.**

-**Question #7.
+**Problem #2.
 Sample 17 is a Nurse suspected of poor hand hygiene leading to infection of a number of patients (sample 14, 11, 35), including himself.
 Does the RAxML tree provide evidence supporting this suspicion?
 Is there evidence of further hospital acquired infections?
 Explain.**

-**Question #8.
+**Problem #3.
 Chicken burgers distributed by a local food supplier have been found to be contaminated with *Salmonella* (samples 4 & 5).
 Subsequently, several patients (samples 2, 7, 8, 15) known to have eaten (and possibly undercooked) these chicken burgers were additionally found to have *Salmonella* infections.
 Is there evidence of a single source of all these infections?
 Could the illness of additional patients possibly be explained by contaminated chicken burgers?
 Explain. (hint: bootstrap support is very important for these interpretations)**

 **Question #9. *Salmonella* infections are often treated without antibiotics, except for severe cases in which trimethoprim (pediatric) or fluoroquinolones (adult) are used.
 If you find evidence of independent sub-clades in your RAxML tree (i.e. separated by strong bootstrap support and possibly reflecting strain labels), sample a genome from each subset for Resistance Gene Identifier analysis.
 What is the predicted susceptibility to trimethoprim or fluoroquinolones?
 Could you use either drug for treatment of these sub-clades?**

 **Question #10.
 For the single patient that is abnormally resistant to antibiotics, does the AMR++ analysis concur that resistance to drugs beyond trimethoprim or fluoroquinolones exists in this microbiome?
 Which additional drug classes may not work against this microbiome?**